 The Computers folder and Users folder in Active Directory Users and Computers are not OUs.
 They are generic containers.
 You'll notice that they are not present in the GPMC view of Active Directory.
-This is because you cannot dictate Group Policy upon them.
+Because they are generic containers (and not OUs), you cannot link Group Policy Objects to them.